EmanuelBehling/KSL_PCA/README.md

 # KSL_PCA
 A PCA that is tailored for Raman Data.
 The PCA code includes a number of functions that will be described later.
-First, a virtual environment has to be set up.
+The program can be run either directly in any python IDE such as spyder or jupyter notebook or via the GUI.
+In oreder for the program to run smoothly, please make sure that the headers in your excel file are non-numerical for categorical data and numerical (wavenumbers) for your Raman data.

 #Python setup
 1. Download anaconda (https://www.anaconda.com/download)